 A car crash is one of the most traumatizing events that a person can experience in their lifetime.
 If you suffered PTSD symptoms or other injuries related to your recent car accident, you might recover monetary compensation.
 However, do not wait to seek legal help.

-Consider that in areas like Alberta, car accident victims only have two years from their accident date to file a claim or lawsuit for money damages.
+Consider that in areas like Alberta, car accident victims only have two years from their accident date to file a claim or lawsuit for monetary damages.
 If they do not file their lawsuit on time, they will not be eligible to recover compensation at any future time.
 Therefore, the sooner you get a lawyer involved, the sooner they can begin advocating for you.

-An experienced personal injury lawyer can file a timely claim or lawsuit in the court system on your behalf, safeguarding your right to recover money damages for your injuries.
-Your lawyer can then help you pursue the favorable settlement compensation you need.
+An experienced personal injury lawyer can file a timely claim or lawsuit in the court system on your behalf, safeguarding your right to recover monetary damages for your injuries.
+Your lawyer can then help you pursue the favourable settlement compensation you need.
 If you cannot settle because the insurance company acts unreasonably, your lawyer can litigate your case in court.
 Contact a lawyer today to receive your consultation.